-The number of EHCPs is above national average, with an additional 39 children on the SEN register.
-Despite our children's outcomes being in line with national overall, we aspire to ensure good or outstanding progress for this group.
+The number of EHCPs is above national average, with a significant number of children on the SEN register.
+Our children's outcomes are above or in line with national overall; we aspire to ensure good or outstanding progress for this group.
 PP/LAC children remain a small but important group whose outcomes vary hugely year on year.